akshat1712/Personal_Budgetting/README.md

-A tool to calculate your daily expenses
+A Tool to manage your daily & Montly Expenses effectively.

-Created Using MERN Stack